Certificate in Audio-Visual Production for Online Platforms

 The course will strive to instill awareness in participants with regard to low-budget production methodologies including home ‘studio’ production - and the many open-source software tools and platforms that can facilitate start-ups in this area.
 It will also strive to develop participants’ awareness regarding the online video content landscape and with regard to proven strategies for reaching audiences through Social Media.

-- Introduction to Sound and Vision — To develop basic camera operation and video editing skills.
+- Introduction to Vision and Sound— To develop basic camera operation and video editing skills.

-- Storytelling, Creativity and Interactive Narrative — The creative writing process and its application within the context of online storytelling.
+- Writing for Online Media— The writing process for fiction and factual content and its application within the context of online storytelling.

-- Vlogging and Live Streaming — The technical knowledge and skills to research, produce and present A/V content for live events.
+- A/V Technologies for Live Streaming— The technical knowledge and skills to research, produce and present A/V content for live events.

-- Compositing and Visual Effect — To develop composting and visual effects techniques for transmedia projects.
+- Visual Effects for Online Content— To develop composting and visual effects techniques for online projects.

 - Social Media Manager